-LinkedIn might not be the most popular social media site on the Web, but it is an important one for doctors, lawyers, and other professionals who rely on business-to-business partnerships, outside referrals, or a strong personal brand.
+LinkedIn might not be the most popular social media site on the Web, but it is an important one for podiatrists, lawyers, and other professionals who rely on business-to-business partnerships, outside referrals, or a strong personal brand.
 If other businesses and professionals contribute to your success, promoting content on LinkedIn can be a great way to harness those relationships and drive more traffic back to your website.

 After you have set up your LinkedIn profile, you basically have two options for promoting content: “sharing” a shorter update or “publishing” a long-form article.

 Both options can be useful, but they each need to be handled a little differently to be effective.
 If you’ve been having trouble promoting your content on LinkedIn, or if you’re interested in getting started, here are some tips for getting the most out of your efforts.

 5 Tips for Improving the Content Your Law Firm Share on LinkedIn

 Shared posts are meant to be fairly short—no more than 600 words.
 These posts appear on your profile and in your connections’ newsfeeds.
 They tend to work best when they are concise, but they can point to more substantial information elsewhere.